cadmiumkitty/data-governance/README.md

 1. Following schema.org naming convention for properties (e.g. classification rather than hasClassification) to increase readability and adoption.
 1. Only using "has" and "is" in property URIs and labels when it helps make the meaning clear (e.g. hasBroaderConcept rather than broader as in SKOS) to increase readability and adoption.
-1. Doing away with domain and range and using names of the classes in the UIRs of the properties and, in most cases, in the labels
+1. Doing away with domain and range and using names of the classes in the UIRs of the properties and, in most cases, in the labels.
+1. TTL file combines the RDFS-based scheme and the SKOS-based taxonomy.

 ## Attribution and Disclaimer